-PHT 203 COMMUNITY PHARMACY OPERATIONS (4 Credits)
+PHT 203 COMMUNITY PHARMACY OPERATIONS (4 Credits) - Not Designed to Transfer

 This course is a hands-on guide through the day to day practice of community pharmacy.
 The course reviews the skills sets required to work in a community pharmacy, including interpreting, entering, filling, and billing prescription orders.
 Students will receive instruction on communications and interactions with community pharmacy customers.
 Students will learn about various types of automated dispensing systems employed by community pharmacies in the drug distribution process.
-Students will perform exercises simulating medication dispensing, including controlled substance dispensing, brand-generic dispensing, and OTC dispensing.
+Students will perform exercises simulating medication dispensing, brandgeneric dispensing, and OTC dispensing.
 Lab applications will also focus on the use of references, performing pharmaceutical calculations, and writing clear instructions for patients.
 Finally, students will learn pharmacy office operations such as inventory control, basic office management and the creation and application of pharmacy reports.
 Prerequisite(s): PHT 101, PHT 105

-PHT 204 INSTITUTIONAL PHARMACY OPERATIONS (4 Credits)
+PHT 204 INSTITUTIONAL PHARMACY OPERATIONS (4 Credits) - Not Designed to Transfer